oniietzschan/bump-3dpd/README.md

 in addition to the items.

 It is useful if you need to **actually show** the lasers/bullets or if you need to show some impact effects (i.e. spawning some particles where a bullet hits a wall).
-If you don't need the actual points of contact between the segment and the bounding rectangles, use
-`world:querySegment`, since it's faster.
+If you don't need the actual points of contact between the segment and the bounding cubes, use `world:querySegment`, since it's faster.

 * `x1,y1,x2,y2,filter` same as in `world:querySegment`